I actually wrote this a while back...maybe a month or so. It's been sitting on FB for a while.

 And I'm pretty sure 13 wasn't such a big number either.
 Sorry Jacob.

-also fairly certain it was a rare thing for a couple NOT to have kids.
+I'm also fairly certain it was a rare thing for a couple NOT to have kids.
+Unless something was wrong physically, families that didn't have 6 or more kids were probably scarce.

 Don't get me wrong, people with only 2 or 3 kids: thank you for having children at all!!